Margins: Where God Begins

 then there is also a margin before the end.

 The final words of Scripture are not a conclusion.
-They are a doorway.

-“He who testifies to these things says, ‘Yes, I am coming soon.’
+He who testifies to these things says, ‘Yes, I am coming soon.’
 Amen.
 Come, Lord Jesus.
+The grace of the Lord Jesus be with God’s people.
+Amen. —Revelation 22:20–21 (NIV)

 That’s not the end of the story.
 It’s the doorway to forever.

 The same God who stood in the margin before creation now stands in the margin before consummation.
 And He is calling us forward—not into an ending, but into fullness.
-When we arrive in heaven, we will realize that we have been there all along.
+When we arrive in heaven, we may realize that we have been there all along.

 We live in the tension of the “already and not yet.”